 In this post, we compare static vs. dynamic QR Codes in terms of their differences, pros and cons, and use cases.
 Finally, we will help you decide which is right for your business.

-Static vs. Dynamic QR Code: What is the difference?
+Static vs. dynamic QR Code: What is the difference?

 A static QR Code is fixed whereas a dynamic QR Code is flexible.
 This means once you create a static QR Code, you can’t change it.
 However, you can change the content and URL of dynamic QR Codes.